Servitude to Allah is not a value to hold alongside other values…

 I have a small number of models that help reassert the organizing principle when other forces (such as convention, instinct, or incentive) would otherwise set the terms.

-They are orienting structures: ways of seeing that help clarify intention, trade-offs, and long-term consequences across both personal and institutional contexts.
+These models act as orienting structures: ways of seeing that help clarify intention, trade-offs, and long-term consequences across both personal and institutional contexts.

 A few of the questions that govern this work: